8 Best Countryside Getaways in the U.S.

 Under Canvas Zion, Utah

-For a true slice of Americana, there’s nothing quite like road tripping out West.
-And Under Canvas Zion, which opens in August, gets you up close and personal with one of the country’s most Instagrammed landscapes.
-The luxury camp—which also has outposts in Yellowstone, Glacier, and Grand Canyon—spans 196 acres on the edge of Zion National Park.
+For a true slice of Americana, there’s nothing quite like road tripping out west.
+Under Canvas Zion gets you up close and personal with one of the country’s most Instagrammed landscapes.
+The luxury camp—which also has outposts in Yellowstone, Glacier, and the Grand Canyon—spans 196 acres on the edge of Zion National Park.
 But don’t worry, you won’t be roughing it: tents are kitted out with a king bed, wood stove and a private deck.
 Not sold on glamping just yet?
 Rock climbing, canyoneering, and hot air ballooning in Utah’s dramatic desert is sure to sell you.